 More vegetable recipes you’re going to love!

 - 2 tablespoons olive oil

-- 1 tablespoon curry powder
+- 1 teaspoon curry powder (optional)

 - In a large stockpot, heat olive oil to medium-high.
 Add onions and sauté until translucent, about 5 minutes.
 Add the carrots and continue cooking for about 5 more minutes.

 - Add the remaining ingredients.
 Cover the pot and bring to a slow boil.
 Continue cooking until potatoes and carrots have softened, about 20 minutes.